Bogdan Zebega

-Bogdan Zebega Suman (born 21 February 1984 in Bârlad) is a retired Romanian rugby union player.
+Bogdan Zebega (born 21 February 1984 in Bârlad) is a retired Romanian rugby union player.

 Club career

 Zebega only played for CSA Steaua București in the Romanian Rugby Championship.

 International career

 He had 35 caps for Romania, from 2004 to 2011, scoring 3 tries, 15 points on aggregate.
 He was called for the 2011 Rugby World Cup, playing in two games, one as a substitute, but without scoring.
 He has been absent from the National Team since then.